jtessler/city-development/README.md

 I did not include the bird's-eye view, as I believe the simple UI and 3D view are sufficient.
 Moreover, the grid is initially blank, i.e. I did not implement the randomization component.
-This better-aligns with the objective of our final geometry curriculum.
+This better-aligns with the objectives of our final geometry curriculum.

 Unexpected Results